6 Applications: Explore

 When creating a graphic, keep in mind what it is that you’d like your reader to see.
 Colors should be used to group items or differentiate levels in meaningful ways.
 Colors can be distracting when they are only used to brighten up the plot.

-As an alternative, a bar plot has been provided.
+As an alternative, a bar plot is been provided in Figure 6.1 (b).
 Notice how much easier it is to identify the magnitude of the differences across categories while not being distracted by other aspects of the image.
 Typically, a bar plot will be easier for the reader to digest than a pie chart, especially if the categorical data being plotted has more than just a few levels.

 6.1.2 Use color to draw attention